 - notify your bank immediately if the fraud involves your bank account or credit card

-- you can report a scam where you haven’t been a victim to the Canadian Anti-Fraud Centre, or can use the RCMP’s online reporting system or call 1.888.495.8501
+- call police at 902.490.5016 if you've lost money or your identity has been compromised.
+You can report a scam where you haven’t been a victim to the Canadian Anti-Fraud Centre, or through the RCMP’s online reporting system or call 1.888.495.8501.

 - be wary of any unsolicited e-mail, telephone calls or mail attempting to obtain personal or financial information from you

 - shred your personal/financial documents before disposing of them